 This is a misconception because of the following reasons:

+a.
 One of the advantages of running Linux is not having to weigh down your system with antivirus, nor having to import the security problems that antivirus creates.
 It would be rather counterproductive to move to a virus-free operating system, if we end up running all of the antivirus crud anyway...

 If a Windows user can't be bothered to guard his own system against threats that are the result of shortcomings in his own operating system, then the efforts of the comparatively small base of Linux users aren't going to make a shred of difference.
 Such a Windows user will unavoidably get infected from somewhere else.